Sienci-Labs/Resources/longmill/lm-assembly/lm-assembling-add-ons.md

 ![](/_images/_longmill/_assembly/_addons/lm_addons_p19.jpg){.aligncenter .size-medium}

 T-clamps are simple and reliable workholding tools that are used alongside T-Track tables.
-We’ve come up with T-clamps that work for various metals, plastics and woods, and hold down materials from 0.1" to 1” thick.
+We've come up with T-clamps that work for various metals, plastics and woods, and hold down materials from 0.1" to 1” thick.
 These clamps are ideal for holding down small to medium sized pieces of material and also leverage their plastic ends to ensure you're covered in case you cut a little closer to the clamp than you expected.
 Inside the package you'll find:

 - Steel clamps (x6)
 - Knobs with inserts (x6)